 - (a) Nature of the Services and Improvements.
 The purpose of the District is to supplement and enhance services provided within the District, but not to replace or supplant existing City services provided within the District.
-The proposed services and improvements to be provided in the District includes enhanced security and public safety, capital improvements, improvement of common areas, landscaping, trash/litter removal, graffiti control, marketing and promotional activities, distinctive lighting and signage, business development and recruitment to promote the area, and related expenses incurred in establishing, administering and operating the District as authorized by the Act. - (b) Estimated Cost of the Services and Improvements.
-During the next five-year period, the estimated annual cost of the improvements and services provided by the District is expected to range from a low of \$1,169,646.00 in 2023 to a high of \$2,425,378.00 in 2027.
-The total estimated net assessments to be collected during the next five-year period is approximately \$8,704,038.00.
+The general nature of the proposed services and improvements to be performed by the District includes, but is not limited to, enhanced security and public safety, capital improvements, improvement of common areas including ROW, landscaping, trash/litter removal, graffiti control, marketing and promotional activities, distinctive lighting and signage, business development and recruitment to promote the area, and related expenses incurred in establishing, administering and operating the District as authorized by the Act. - (b) Estimated Cost of the Services and Improvements.
+During the next five-year period, the estimated annual cost of the improvements and services provided by the District is expected to range from a low of \$1,276,470.00 in 2023 to a high of \$2,232,554.00 in 2027.
+The total estimated net assessments to be collected during the next five-year period is approximately \$8.606.448.00.
 The District shall incur no bonded indebtedness. - (c) Boundaries.
 The boundaries of the District are located wholly within the City of Dallas, Dallas County, Texas.
-The boundaries of the District are attached to the resolution as shown in Exhibit A. - (d) Method of Assessment.
+The boundaries of the District are as shown in Exhibit A. - (d) Method of Assessment.
 The assessment shall apportion the costs each year among the property owners on the basis of special benefits accruing to the property.
 The proposed method of assessment, which may specify included or excluded classes of assessable property, shall be assessed according to the value of the real property and real property improvements as determined by DCAD.
-The net assessment amount for the 2023 Service Plan year is proposed to be \$1,169,646.00.
-This amount is approximately equal to \$0.13 per \$100.00 valuation.
+The net assessment amount for the 2023 Service Plan year is proposed to be \$1,272,470.00 This amount is approximately equal to \$0.12 per \$100.00 valuation.
 Once levied, this assessment rate shall not increase during the 2023 Service Plan year.
 Future annual assessment rates, however, may be increased up to a maximum of \$0.15 per \$100.00 valuation subject to appropriations set forth in the petition that created the District.
 Any future increase in the assessment rate would also be subject to a public hearing and approval by the City Council.

-The real property of jurisdictions and entities that have obtained an exemption from City of Dallas real property taxes pursuant to the Texas Property Code (except under the provisions of Sections 11.24 and 11.28 of the Texas Tax Code) will not be subject to an assessment on that portion of the assessed value of the property exempt from City real property taxes.
-Property owned by persons already receiving and qualifying for 65-or-older homestead exemption under Section 11.13 (c) or (d) of the Texas Tax Code will be exempt from assessment.
+The real property of jurisdictions and entities that have obtained an exemption from the City of Dallas real property taxes pursuant to the Texas Tax Code (except under the provisions of Sections 11.24 and 11.28 of the Texas Tax Code) will not be subject to an assessment on that portion of the assessed value of the property exempt from City real property taxes.
 Payment of assessments by other exempt jurisdictions and entities must be established by contract.

 (e) Apportionment of costs between the District and the Municipality as a Whole.
 The assessment is levied on the real property and real property improvements in the District according to the value of such property.
 Levying the assessment for the services and improvements based on the appraised value of the property results in the apportionment of the costs on the basis of special benefits accruing to the property.
-City right-of-way, railroad right-of-way, City parks and cemeteries are not specially benefitted and therefore are not subject to assessment.
+City rights-of-way, railroad right-of-way, City parks and cemeteries are not specially benefitted and therefore are not subject to assessment.
 The City of Dallas is not responsible for payment of assessment against exempt City property in the District.